Bifurcation control for a ship maneuvering model with nonsmooth nonlinearities: Acknowledgments

 \section{Acknowledgments}

-This research has been supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) within the framework of RTG ``$\pi^3$: Parameter Identification - Analysis, Algorithms, Applications'' - Project 281474342/GRK2224/1.
+This research has been supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), project 281474342/GRK2224/1.
 We thank Ed van Daalen from MARIN for initiating this study and sharing reports as well as supporting the initial implementation in \textsc{Auto} together with the intern Antoine Anceau.
 We also thank Mathias Temmen for contributing to the initial implementation and linear stability study in the context of his Msc thesis.
 We are grateful to Thor I. Fossen, from the NTNU, for helpful discussions.

 { }